AI and Healthcare: An Interview with Codrin Arsene

 Arsene: Data in the United States has, frankly, been held hostage by antiquated processes and by government regulations.

-Data should be passing freely in between hospitals and care professionals.
+Data should be passed freely in between hospitals and care professionals.
 But more importantly, a patient should have ownership of their data.
-They should be able to go from Doctor A to Doctor B, and with the push of a button or an electronic signature, be able to get all their info passed to the new doctor.
+They should be able to go from Doctor A to Doctor B, and with the push of a button or an electronic signature, get all their info passed to the new doctor.

 Ultimately, it’s very simple.
 The democratization of data means better care across providers.
 It means faster care.
 It means saving more lives.
 It means freeing us from how we manage and share our own personal data.